Chol Soo Lee: Later life

 Lee never received an apology or compensation from the state.
 He lived the rest of his life in San Francisco.

-While he was wrongfully convicted, Lee often admitted that he was not an angel on the outside, but, at the same time, was not the devil.
+While he was wrongfully convicted, Lee often admitted that he was "not an angel on the outside, but, at the same time ... was not the devil."
 Lee and a friend were hired to burn down a house belonging to Peter Chong in 1991; the arson went awry, leaving Lee with third-degree burns over 90% of his body.
 Lee subsequently testified against Chong after those who had hired him for the arson failed to pay.
 He was later arrested for the arson and sentenced to three years probation after pleading guilty.

 In the midst of numerous speaking engagements, Lee shared his story with Bay Area youth, stressing the importance of engaging with the Asian American community.
 He also drafted an autobiography entitled Freedom without Justice, which was completed after his death by University of California at Davis professor Richard S. Kim.

 Chol Soo Lee died on December 3, 2014, in San Francisco from complications of a gastric disorder.
 He was 62 years old.

 Legacy

 The 1989 film True Believer is loosely based on Lee's retrial and acquittal, and the character of Shu Kai Kim in the film (played by Yuji Okumoto) is based on Lee, the character of Eddie Dodd in the film (played by James Woods) is based on Tony Serra.

 Jeff Adachi joined Lee's defense committee while Adachi was attending college and credits the case with sparking his eventual pursuit of a career in law.

 Free Chol Soo Lee, a documentary, was screened in January 2022 as part of the Sundance Film Festival.
 The film was directed and produced by Julie Ha and Eugene Yi, and produced by Oscar-Nominated producer Su Kim.
-It was selected by The Better Angels Society as the runner-up for the 2021 Library of Congress Lavine/Ken Burns Prize for Film, behind Gradually, Then Suddenly: The Bankruptcy of Detroit.
+Producer Su Kim received the 2022 Sundance Institute/Amazon Studios Producers Award for Nonfiction Features for her work on the documentary.
+It was selected by The Better Angels Society as the runner-up for the 2021 Library of Congress Lavine/Ken Burns Prize for Film.
 It won Outstanding Historical Documentary at the 45th Annual News and Documentary Emmy Awards in 2024.